MattIDCarter/SpeciesMAP/README.md

 This file should generally not need to be modified when adapting the template.

+### `SpeciesMAP_Template.Rproj`

+This is an RStudio project file.
+Open this in RStudio to start to customise the application.

 ### `www/images/`

 This folder hosts images used on the app, such as logos, diagrams or photographs.